idandrd/feelike/README.md

 That's it!

-We're exited to get your feedback so write to us!
+We're excited to get your feedback so write to us!
 Also, contributions are super welcome :)